 our mood and our confidence, motivating us to continue.

-I decided to do this exercise as well, and show you a comparison of two of my early portrait drawings.
-In the image above, the top photo is an early self-portrait that I drew in 2007 before starting my full-time art education.
-(Though it's not my first portrait, nor my worst one, it is the earliest one I could find.)
+I decided to do this exercise as well, and show you a comparison of two early portrait drawings.
+In the image above, the top photo is an early self-portrait that I drew in 2007 before beginning my full-time art education.
+(Though it's not my first portrait, nor my 'worst' one, it is the earliest one I could find.)
 I completed the bottom portrait a year or two into my full-time art studies.
+(You can read about my drawing studies, and view more early works in this article.)

 These days I create gallery-sized drawings, such as the drawing of outer space below.